See the Redwoods at Henry Cowell State Park

 This is a vertical panoramic shot of the candelabra tree, taken by Alan.
 It was much taller than it appears here.

-JD *said*, “My mama.
+JD *said (by crying)*, “My mama.
 My cup.
 Must reach past Daddy and get to my mama and my cup.”

 What hiking with 4 little boys was really like: